dev-gaitano/obsidian/gaitanos-mind/03-permanent/Independent Variable.md

 ---

-Any variable that stands for a value chosen without a clear rule or pattern is considered and Independent variable.
+Any [[Variable|variable]] that stands for a value chosen without a clear rule or pattern is considered and Independent variable.

 ### See also: